 2.4.1.
-The ATFM unit and the associated volcanic ash advisory centre (VAAC) will determine how their initial communications will take place on the basis of bilateral agreements.
-Upon reception of preliminary information on volcanic activity from the lead VAAC, the ATFM unit should initiate actions in accordance with its procedures to ensure exchange of information in order to support CDM between air navigation service providers (ANSPs), meteorological watch offices (MWOs), VAACs and aircraft operators concerned.
+The ATFM unit and the Associated Volcanic Ash Advisory Centre (VAAC) will determine how their initial communications will take place on the basis of bilateral agreements.
+Upon reception of preliminary information on volcanic activity from the lead VAAC, the ATFM unit should initiate actions in accordance with its procedures to ensure exchange of information in order to support CDM between Air Navigation Service Providers (ANSPs), Metereological World Offices (MWOs), VAACs and aircraft operators concerned.